Yield Monitor Performance in Hilly Terrain

 Farmers need accurate yield data in order to put a dollar value on their farming decisions, no matter the field conditions.

-Overcoming Yield Monitor Inaccuracy in Steep Topography
+Overcoming Yield Monitor Inaccuracy in Hills

 So when Johnson learned how FarmTRX Yield Monitors work differently from most factory systems, and could perform despite his challenging harvest conditions, he was intrigued enough to trial FarmTRX.